 The book of Philippians, written by Paul to the Christians in Philippi, demonstrates the organization of the local church in the first verse, Philippians 1:1.
 All groups grow in the right direction and function efficiently as a result of proper leadership.
 The leadership of the University Oaks Church of Christ exists according to the pattern laid out in New Testament Scripture.

-John Evans is the full-time evangelist supported by the University Oaks Church of Christ.
-Weekly, and as otherwise needed, brother Evans presents lessons from God’s word.
+Tyler Sams is the full-time evangelist supported by the University Oaks Church of Christ.
+Weekly, and as otherwise needed, brother Sams presents lessons from God’s word.
 These lessons may be from the pulpit, or in the classroom, or even in private studies with members of this congregation as well as members of the community.

 The congregation also seeks to encourage young men who may desire to preach the gospel.
 Toward this goal, the church actively participates in a training or mentorship program in which beginning evangelists may gain experience and guidance.